All Episodes

 So I think that the LGBT, some at least, and I hope all are starting to realize that liberals are backing and protecting the religion of peace, and now it is at the LGBT's expense.

-Well that's that's interesting, Tristan, because I think I saw that.
+Well, that's interesting, Tristan, because I think I saw that.

 I can't remember whether it was at Salon or Slate or somewhere.

-I look at I look at it this way.
+I look at it this way.

 So a Muslim group reported the gay group to Scotland Yard for Islamophobia.

-And we all think that that's the way it is, that in the end, we on the right think, well, we don't have a dog in this fight, so let's just watch all the left's preferred identity groups battle themselves to a grand standstill like this.
+That in the end, we on the right think, well, we don't have a dog in this fight, so let's just watch all the left's preferred identity groups battle themselves to a grand standstill like this.

 But it doesn't work like that, Tristan, because there's a hierarchy of victim groups.

-You notice that the gay groups are usually Very careful not to provoke Islam.
+You notice that the gay groups are usually very careful not to provoke Islam.

-It's a Christian bakery they go to when they want to demand somebody bake a gay wedding cake, and they take the Christian bakery to court or the Christian pizza place to court.
+It's a Christian bakery they go to when they want to demand somebody bake a gay wedding cake.

-Because they understand that you don't want to poke that particular bear, that that's not going to go anywhere.
+They don't go to the best baklava joint in Dearborn, Michigan and say, here, bake me some baklava for my gay wedding, because they understand that you don't want to poke that particular bear, that that's not going to go anywhere.

-And they don't want it to and that's why all these things uh the the conflict between religion and we're just shadow boxing at the moment.
+And that's why all these things, the conflict between religion and we're just shadowboxing at the moment.

 There's always a hierarchy with victims' rights.

-Yes, this is not um just homophobia.
+Yes, this is not just homophobia.

-This is radical Islamic terrorism, and I think the liberals will try to spin the story with silly excuses.
+And I think the liberals would try to spin the story with silly excuses.

-Yeah, they're already they're already doing that.
+Yeah, they're already doing that.

-He wound up uh leaving Amsterdam because of the hostility to homosexuality from young Muslim men, and eventually settling in Oslo, which he thinks is a couple of years uh beyond where uh things are in Amsterdam, so he's bought himself a little bit of time.
+He wound up leaving Amsterdam because of the hostility to homosexuality from young Muslim men and eventually settling in Oslo, which he thinks is a couple of years beyond where things are in Amsterdam.

 But he says the same thing is happening there.